Detection and Evaluation of Clusters within Sequential Data: Methods for evaluating clusters and models

 \subsection{The shape of spectral noise for identification of alternative models}

-The methods in \Crefrange*{sec:Performance_on_a_downstream_task}{sec:Model_selection_with_validation_data} allow us to compare a \gls{BMC} to alternative models.
+The methods in Sections \ref{sec:Performance_on_a_downstream_task} to \ref{sec:Model_selection_with_validation_data} allow us to compare a \gls{BMC} to alternative models.
 The selection of a good alternative can however be difficult when a more complex model than a \gls{BMC} is desirable.
 The method described here can aid in the selection of an alternative model.

 The method is based on a result from \cite{sanders2022singular} which describes the histogram of the singular values of $\hat{N}$ in the asymptotic regime $n\to \infty$ under the condition that $\ell = \Theta(n^2)$.
 The results in \cite{sanders2021spectral} can further be interpreted as the statement that the $\numClusters$ nonzero singular values of $\mathbb{E}[\hat{N}]$ correspond to the $\numClusters$ largest singular values of $\hat{N}$.
 In other words, all singular values except these leading few may be interpreted as being due to the noise $\hat{N} - \mathbb{E}[\hat{N}]$.
 The histogram of the nonleading singular values may thus be interpreted as the \emph{shape of the spectral noise}.